Usual boring bio stuff and a little about where I live.

 Largs

+It was originally established by cedar getters and settled by the Lang family in 1821.
 The area attracted Scot, German and Irish settlers.
-The town was an important river port shipping produce to Sydney and a boat building area before the river changed its course due to flooding.
+The town was an important river port shipping produce to Sydney and a boat building area before the Hunter river changed its course due to flooding.

-The Largs Public School was established in 1838 and is the oldest continuously operating school in Australia with many of its original students having descendants still attending.
-The village has a great little General Store which also has newspapers and giftware UPDATE: now closed and up for sale.
 The Bushrangers Bar and Bistro provides locals and visitors with good food and service, along with a bottle shop.
-A Hair Dresser and a School of Arts hall with hosts varying activities.
+A Hairdresser and a School of Arts hall with hosts varying activities.

 In 2022 Helen Russell published her book "My Largs" a great insight into Largs past.